xiaoandtell/FREEFRO_release/README.md

 * Visual Studio Code + Debugger For Firefox extension
 * TypeScript
 * Phaser CE
-* Box2D Phaser plugin - Code is obfuscated at the request of its author, but the Typescript definition files still significantly maintains its workability.
+* Box2D Phaser plugin - Code is obfuscated at the request of its author.
+Still significantly workable with TypeScript definition file.

 # Getting Started